run-ai/docs/docs/Administrator/integration/mlflow.md

 ### The Sample MLflow Project

 The relevant sample files are [here](https://github.com/run-ai/docs/tree/master/integrations/mlflow){target=_blank}.
-The components are:
+These contain:

-* `Dockerfile`.
+* A `Dockerfile`.
 This file builds a base docker image containing python3 and the required mlflow dependencies.
 The Docker file is __already compiled and available__ at `gcr.io/run-ai-demo/mlflow-demo`.
 * An MLflow project file `MLproject`.
-The project file refers to the base image above and provides the python command line to run.
+The project file contains the base image above as well as the python command-line to run.
 * The training python code `train.py`
 * MLflow Kubernetes configuration files as in the [MLflow documentation](https://www.mlflow.org/docs/latest/projects.html#run-an-mlflow-project-on-kubernetes-experimental){target=_blank}.
     * Kubernetes configuration file `kubernetes_config.json`